unimal-jp/Rectangle-Comment/README.md

 ## Description

-Rectangle-Comment is a javascript library which makes it possible to comment for a image on a web page with a rectangle.
+Rectangle-Comment is a JavaScript library which makes it possible to comment for a image on a web page with a rectangle.

 ## Setup